A hidden treasure not to be missed….

 The High St is currently on a one way system from west to east, no vehicle access from Hawes Promenade end.
 Cycles are permitted access both directions.

 Parking is available at Hawes Promenade and Hawes Brae for traffic approaching from the east.
-All other traffic is advised to use parking areas such as The Forth Road Bridge car park (short walk downhill), The Binks, Port Edgar (one hour limit or charges apply), on street Bo’ness Rd.
+All other traffic is advised to use parking areas to the west of the town such as The Forth Road Bridge car park (short walk downhill), The Binks, Port Edgar (one hour limit or charges apply), on street Bo’ness Rd.
+This avoids getting caught up in the one way system and a longer route back.

 Please Note : The town can get extremely busy at weekends and peak periods, please limit vehicle travel through the town by parking at the side of town you arrive and avoid the one way diversion delays.